English prefixes are of numerous types and make many extra words in the dictionary

 The last of these helps to separate prefixes from “roots” – meaningful word parts that are just as central as the word they are added to, such as house- in household.
 There is more about roots within this blog in the posts 26.
-One Word or Two? and 106.
-Word-Like Suffixes.
+One Word or Two?, 106.
+Word-Like Suffixes and 172.
+Multi-Use Suffixes.
 An example of a prefix is post- meaning “after” in words like post-natal, post-primary, postscript and postdate.
 It complies with (iv) despite the fact that there is also a separate word post, the reason of course being that the two meanings are entirely unrelated.

 English prefixes are surprisingly varied and have many uses in professional writing.
 They can even create new words.
 I hope to illustrate all this in what follows, whilst also assisting readers to expand their vocabulary knowledge.